 Mountain View, Redwood City, Sunnyvale and Menlo Park have ordinances that forbid living in vehicles on city streets, but until now, Palo Alto has not, according to Assistant City Attorney Donald Larkin.

 "We won't be out looking for them.
 Enforcement will be based on complaints," he said.

 "A lot of clients who own vehicles and live in them are long-term Palo Alto residents or have lived here all of their lives and for one reason or another are homeless.
-Their vehicles are the only place they have to stay," Dah said, noting that about 200 people are homeless in Palo Alto.
+Their vehicles are the only place they have to stay.

 "There has to be an alternative plan in place for these community members to be able to stay.
 If a park can be available, with police patrols in the area and some supervision, they could call that place home.
 As much as I agree that there is a problem, we have to see it both ways and also make accommodations," he said.

-Rev. Greg Schaefer, minister of the Episcopal Lutheran Campus Ministry at Stanford in College Terrace, said he is scouting for vacant parking lots where car-dwelling residents could live.
-But he considers the ordinance a heavy-handed approach to a problem that perhaps could be solved by working directly with the people living in their vehicles.
+The Rev. Greg Schaefer, minister of the Episcopal Lutheran Campus Ministry at Stanford in College Terrace, said he is scouting for vacant parking lots where car-dwelling residents could live.

 The ordinance is "a pretty sweeping action to take," given the small number of people involved.
-Only about four individuals are known to cause problems such as garbage and unsanitary conditions, and those situations could be addressed by enforcing existing laws about voiding in public and dumping trash, and those ordinances should be enforced, he added.
+Only about four individuals are known to cause problems such as trash and unsanitary conditions, he said.
+There are already laws that address voiding in public and dumping trash, and those ordinances should be enforced, he added.